Â鶹ÊÓƵ

 • Social Media Committee

-The Social Media Committee is overseen by the Student Council Historian and Texas Academy Coordinator.
+The Social Media Committee is overseen by the Texas Academy Administrators.
 They are responsible for managing all Texas Academy social media accounts, taking photos at events alongside the Journalism Club, and creating engaging content.

 Texas Academy Student Organizations